Musicians' Migratory Patterns: The African Drum as Symbol in Early America

 The image of the drum was effectively appropriated by Europeans and Americans who wrote about African American culture, particularly in the nineteenth century, and re-appropriated by African American poets and painters in the early twentieth century who recreated a positive nationalist view of their African past.
 Throughout human history, cultural objects have been banned by one group to be used another, objects that include books, religious artifacts, and ways of dress.
 This study unlocks a metaphor that is at the root of racial bias—the idea of what is primitive—while offering a fresh approach by promoting the construct of multiple-points-of-view for this social-historical presentation.

-Chapter One Introduction / Chapter Two Observers of Culture / Chapter Three Performance Practices / Chapter Four The Drum’s Prohibition through Time / Chapter Five Surrogates: Juba, Shouts & Rhythm Instruments / Chapter Six Epilogue
+Introduction / Chapter One: Observers of Culture / Chapter Two: Performance Practices / Chapter Three: The Drum's Prohibition through Time / Chapter Four: Surrogates: Juba, Shouts & Rhythm / Epilogue